-On September 27, 2022, the Group entered into a \$111 million (RMB800 million) loan facilities agreement with a group of lenders led by a PRC Bank (the "2022 Facility Agreement").
-The 2022 Facility Agreement has an effective drawdown period until June 9, 2023 which the Company is currently in negotiations with the lead bank to extend to a later date.
-The banks are currently going through their internal approval process and although steady progress is being made there is no assurance that the banks will agree to the Company's request.
-Should the banks not reach agreement then the Company would lose access to the undrawn amount of \$70,111 (RMB500 million).
-This would have no impact on the amount already drawn of \$41,372 (RMB300 million) which would continue to be repaid in accordance with the scheduled repayment dates.
-The interest rate is prime plus 115 basis points where prime is based on Loan Prime Rate published by the National Inter-bank Funding Center of the PRC.
-The interest is payable on a quarterly basis and the Company is current with all payments.
+On September 27, 2022, the Group entered into a \$111,483 (RMB800 million) loan facilities agreement with a group of lenders led by a PRC Bank (the "2022 Facility Agreement").
+The 2022 Facility Agreement had an effective drawdown period until June 9, 2023, which was extended to June 9, 2024 by a supplemental agreement signed in October 2023.
+Under the supplemental agreement, the Company has access to RMB500 million undrawn amount under the 2022 Facility Agreement.
+The interest rate is prime plus 115 basis points where prime is based on Loan Prime Rate published by the National Inter-bank Funding Center of the PRC and is payable on a quarterly basis.
 The loan facilities can only be used for the manufacturing capacity expansion at the Group's facility located in Huzhou, China.
 The 2022 Facility Agreement contains certain customary restrictive covenants, including but not limited to disposal of assets and dividend distribution without the consent of the lender, and certain customary events of default.